daqnext/dcdn-engine/readme.txt

 == Description ==

-Simply integrate a distributed Content Delivery Network (dCDN) into your WordPress site.
+Simply integrate a Distributed Content Delivery Network (DCDN) into your WordPress site.

 = What it does? =
 The dCDN Engine plugin has been developed to link your content to the CDN URLs.